 - Historically, biking, pedestrian, and shared-use projects have received around 1 percent of federal and state transportation funding (much less in many states).

-- We recognize that 27 percent of the hundreds of billions spent on transportation infrastructure each year is clearly above the needed funding for even a Dutch-level of bicycling infrastructure.
+- We recognize that 27 percent of the billions spent on transportation infrastructure each year is clearly above the needed funding for even a Dutch-level of bicycling infrastructure.
 But such strong support must be seen by NVTA and other transportation planners as an expression of public support for more bike and pedestrian spending, doubling, tripling, or even quadrupling the current amount allocated.